bseltz-cohesity/scripts/reports/heliosV2/powershell/heliosProtectionGroupSummary/README.md

-# Report Protected Objects using PowerShell
+# Generate Helios Protection Group Summary Report using PowerShell

 Warning: this code is provided on a best effort basis and is not in any way officially supported or sanctioned by Cohesity.
 The code is intentionally kept simple to retain value as example code.
 The code in this repository is provided as-is and the author accepts no liability for damages resulting from its use.

-This PowerShell script creates a protection summary report by cluster and outputs to a CSV file.
+This PowerShell script creates a protection group summary report and outputs to HTML and CSV files.

 ## Download the script